 Abraham Lincoln was such a pivotal figure in American history that he’s inspired a field of scholarship devoted to him alone.
-Serious historians with advanced degrees have spent their whole professional lives poring over the most minute details of Lincoln’s life.
+Serious historians have spent their whole professional lives poring over the most minute details of Lincoln’s life.

 Was Abraham Lincoln Gay?

-On the surface, nothing about Lincoln’s public life suggested anything but a heterosexual orientation.
-As a young man he courted women and eventually married Mary Todd, who bore him four children.
+On the surface, nothing about Abraham Lincoln’s public life suggested anything but a heterosexual orientation.
+As a young man, he courted women and eventually married Mary Todd, who bore him four children.

 Lincoln told racy jokes about sex with women, he privately boasted about his success with the ladies before marriage, and he was known to flirt with Washington socialites from time to time.
-Even in the salacious yellow press of his day, none of Lincoln’s many enemies hinted he might be less than totally straight.
+Even in the salacious yellow press of his day, none of Lincoln’s many enemies hinted he might be less than completely straight.

 Men who were suspected of what the law described as “sodomy” or “unnatural acts” lost their careers and their standing in the community.
-An accusation of this sort could even lead to serious prison time, so it’s no surprise that the historical record from the 19th century is sparse in openly gay public figures.
+An accusation of this sort could even lead to serious prison time, so it’s no surprise that the historical record from the 19th century is sparse on openly gay public figures.

 “A Streak of Lavender”

 Almost immediately, he struck up a friendship with a 23-year-old shopkeeper named Joshua Speed.
 There may have been an element of calculation to this friendship since Joshua’s father was a prominent judge, but the two clearly hit it off.
 Lincoln rented an apartment with Speed, where the two slept in the same bed.
 Sources from the time, including the two men themselves, describe them as inseparable.

 Lincoln and Speed were close enough to still raise eyebrows today.
 Speed’s father died in 1840, and shortly afterward, Joshua announced plans to return to the family plantation in Kentucky.
 The news seems to have stricken Lincoln.
 On January 1, 1841, he broke off his engagement with Mary Todd and made plans to follow Speed to Kentucky.